 Maia Chaka spent time in the NFL’s Officiating Development Program

 The NFL’s Officiating Program was established to identify officials working in college who could make the transition to the NFL.
 The program trains prospective NFL officials by exposing them to NFL situations.
 Chaka, who worked as a referee in the Pac-12 and Conference USA, caught the NFL’s eye.
 She eventually joined the program in 2014.

 After joining the NFL’s Officiating Program in 2014, Chaka made her way through the system.
 She eventually reached the pinnacle, becoming one of the first female NFL referees and the first Black woman to serve as an NFL official.
 She also served as an official for the XFL in 2020.

-In a statement released by the NFL, Chaka said, “I am honored to be selected as an NFL official.
+In a statement provided by the NFL, Chaka said, “I am honored to be selected as an NFL official.
 But this moment is bigger than a personal accomplishment.
 It is an accomplishment for all women, my community, and my culture.”

-The NFL’s executive president of football operations, Troy Vincent, also released a statement through the NFL.
 “Maia’s years of hard work, dedication, and perseverance — including as part of the NFL Officiating Development Program — have earned her a position as an NFL official.
 As we celebrate Women’s History Month, Maia is a trailblazer as the first Black female official and inspires us toward normalizing women on the football field.”

-Nevertheless, becoming an NFL official is not a simple process.
-In an interview with CBS News, Chaka told of her journey to the NFL: “You can’t just wake up one day and decide to be an NFL official.
+“You can’t just wake up one day and decide to be an NFL official.
 You have to train.
 And just that constant exposure of being around it and being around other veteran officials.
 I think that was definitely helpful.”